opencog/opencog/examples/pln/inference-control-learning/README.md

 For now it is a toy experiment with a small taylored series over a small, constant knowledge-base.
 No ECAN is even necessary.
-The learned inference control rules should be that double, triple, etc deductions are useful.
+The learned inference control rules, or control rules for short, should be that double, triple, etc deductions are useful.

 Knowledge-base
 --------------